jboss-fuse/fuse-karaf/quickstarts/camel/camel-odata/README.md

   Note that if you are not using MySQL, change the <to/> uri in src/main/resources/OSGI-INF/blueprint/odata.xml to point to the correct OData service.
 * Change your working directory to `camel-odata` directory.
 * Run `mvn clean install` to build the quickstart.
-* Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
+* Start JBoss Fuse 7 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
 * Create the following configuration file in the etc/ directory of your Red Hat JBoss Fuse installation:

-  InstallDir/etc/org.jboss.quickstarts.fuse.camel-odata.cfg
+  InstallDir/etc/org.jboss.fuse.quickstarts.camel-odata.cfg
-  Edit the org.jboss.quickstarts.fuse.camel-odata.cfg file with a text editor and add the following contents:
+  Edit the org.jboss.fuse.quickstarts.camel-odata.cfg file with a text editor and add the following contents:

   userPassword=Basic <base64 encoded JBoss Data Virtualization password>
   serviceUri=http://localhost:8080/camel-odata/BooksRest